 More invasive peels may be accompanied by swelling, along with blisters that could potentially burst, crust over, turn a brownish color and peel off anywhere between 7-14 days if post-care instructions are not followed appropriately.
 The new layer of skin will begin to appear 7-10 days after treatment.
 Although full healing and complete recovery can take up to two months or longer.
 Patients typically take a week off from work after undergoing a deep chemical peel.

 Bandages may be needed to cover a portion or all of the treated skin for several days.
-It is extremely important that all patients follow the recommendations of our cosmetic doctor NYC and avoid sun exposure for several months as your newly exposed skin will be extremely sensitive and fragile.
+It is extremely important that all patients follow the recommendations of our doctor and avoid sun exposure for several months as your newly exposed skin will be extremely sensitive and fragile.